Windy City (nickname)

 The city of Chicago has been known by many nicknames, but it is most widely recognized as the "Windy City".

 The earliest known reference to the "Windy City" was actually to Green Bay in 1856.
 The first known repeated effort to label Chicago with this nickname is from 1876 and involves Chicago's rivalry with Cincinnati.
 The popularity of the nickname endures to this day, more than a century after the Cincinnati rivalry ended.

 Etymology

-There are four main possibilities to explain the city's nickname: the weather, as Chicago is near Lake Michigan; the rivalry with Cincinnati; the World's Fair; and politics.
+There are four main possibilities to explain the city's nickname: the weather, as Chicago is near Lake Michigan; the rivalry with Cincinnati; the World's Fair; and the politics.